whatphilipcodes/whatphilipdoes/content/legal/imprint.md

 ---
 title: imprint
 description: Impressum und Haftungsausschluss
-nav:
+segments:
-  page: what you
+  - page: what you
-  segment: should know
+    name: should know
 ---

 # Impressum